bastienlapierre/bastienlapierre.github.io/_pages/about.md

 Some questions that I am currently investigating include:
 - Do driven critical systems heat up and scramble in a universal way? [[1](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.023085), [2](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.103.224303), [3](https://arxiv.org/abs/2405.01642)]
 - Are there phases unique to quasiperiodically driven systems?
-- Can there be any topology in a fully localized insulator? [[4](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.129.256401)]
+- Can there possibly be any topology in a fully localized insulator? [[4](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.129.256401)]
 - Can one hear the shape of a quantum Hall droplet? [[5](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.14.011030)].

 You can find my publications on the [arXiv](https://arxiv.org/a/lapierre_b_1.html) and on [Google Scholar](https://scholar.google.com/citations?user=oGgrqHgAAAAJ&hl=en&oi=ao).